Texas New Employer Information

-- This number is a nine-digit number with the following format XX-XXXXXX-X. You will need your FEIN and ID issued for your company by the Texas Secretary of State.
+- This number is a nine-digit number with the following format XX-XXXXXX-X. You will need your Employer Identification Number and ID issued for your company by the Texas Secretary of State.

 - For more information, please visit the Texas Workforce Commission or email firstname.lastname@example.org.

 - Texas new employers use either the average rate for employers in their NAICS code or 2.7%, whichever is higher.
 For more information, please visit the Texas Workforce Commission.

 - You will be given a new State Unemployment Tax Assessment rate every year after you have become an established employer by paying for four chargeable quarters.

 - To learn more about SUTA, please read our article, “What Is SUTA Tax?”

 - Fill out the required Form I-9 for employee verification for working in the USA.